-Section 4.
+Section 7.
 Vacancy by Chair and Chair-Elect.
+In the case of a simultaneous vacancy in the Chair and Chair-Elect’s positions, the treasurer shall call and preside over a special meeting of the Board of Directors.
+The Board of Directors shall elect one of its members as Chair to serve for the remainder of the year who is qualified to serve, according to the rotation schedule described in these Bylaws.
+The Chair-Elect’s position will remain vacant for the remainder of the term.

-ARTICLE VIII
+ARTICLE IX

-Meetings
+Section Meetings

 Section 1.
-The annual meeting of the Section shall be held at a time and place to be determined by the members of the Board of Directors, with such program and such order of business as may be formulated by the Chair of the Section, with the advice and consent of the Board of Directors.
+Annual Meeting.The annual meeting of the Section shall be held at a time and place to be determined by the Judicial Section Board of Directors, with such program and such order of business as may be formulated by the Chair of the Section, with the advice and consent of the Board of Directors.

 Section 2.
-Special meetings of the Section may be called by the Chair at such time and place as the Board of Directors may determine.
+Special Meetings.
+Special meetings of the Section may be called by the Chair at such time and place as the Chair and Board of Directors may determine.

 Section 3.
-The majority of section members present at any meeting shall constitute a quorum for the transaction of business.
+Quorum.
+The Section members present at any properly noticed meeting shall constitute a quorum for the transaction of business.
 All binding action of the Section shall be by a majority vote of the members present.

+Section 4.
+Notice of Meeting.
+Notice of the Section’s Annual Meeting and any special meeting of the Section membership shall be provided at least 30 days in advance, by posting on theSection’s website and by sending written notice to the Section’s membership.

-ARTICLE IX
+ARTICLE X

-Miscellaneous Provisions
+Financial Provisions

 Section 1.
+No Compensation.
 No salary or compensation shall be paid to any officer, Board of Directors member, or member of any committee.

 Section 2.
-In the event it is deemed expedient and necessary, the Board of Directors may authorize the payment of actual and necessary expenses incurred by members of the Section in carrying on any particular work of the Section.
+Expenditures of Funds.
+Any expenditure over $2500 to any entity, in a fiscal year, must be approved by the Board of Directors.

 Section 3.
+Contractual Obligations.
+Any contract spanning more than one fiscal year, either express or implied, must be approved by the Board of Directors.
+Section 4.
+Fiscal Year.
 The fiscal year of the Judicial Section shall commence on June 1 of each calendar year and terminate May 31 of the following calendar year.

-Section 4.
+Section 5.
 State Bar Audit.
 The Section must maintain accurate financial books and records and have appropriate controls on the maintenance and disbursement of the Section’s funds, all in a fashion that permits the inclusion of the Section’s financial information in the State Bar’s financial statements and audit.
 The Section will submit a budget to the Executive Director of the State Bar by July 15th of each year for the current fiscal year.

-Section 5.
+Section 6.
+Investments.
 Section funds can only be invested within the parameters outlined in the investment policy set forth in the State Bar of Texas Board of Directors’ Policy Manual, as amended.